collinswakholi/ColorCorrectionPackage_UI/README.md

 ## Overview

 This application provides an intuitive React frontend paired with a Flask backend to perform color correction on images using the ColorCorrectionPackage pipeline.
-Upload images, detect color charts, run color correction, and visualize results—all from your browser.
+Upload images, detect color charts, run color correction, and visualize results.

 ## Screenshot